Formartine and Buchan Railway: Early train services

 For some time three or four services each way ran between Aberdeen and Peterhead and Fraserburgh.
 Stops were made at all stations, and the journey time varied from 2 1/2 to 2 3/4 hours; Peterhead and Fraserburgh portions of the trains at joined and separated at Maud.
 The volume of traffic was such that the main line was doubled between Kittybrewster and Dyce, this being commissioned in July 1861.

 Amalgamation

 In 1865 the GNoSR operated a network of lines, but more than 75% were owned by small subsidiary companies; this arrangement was increasingly considered unsatisfactory.
-In the 1866 session of Parliament a consolidation Act was passed, on 30 July 1866, bringing these companies into the GNoSR.
+On 30 July 1866 the Great North of Scotland Railway (Amalgamation) Act 1866 (29 & 30 Vict. c. cclxxxviii) was passed, bringing these companies into the GNoSR.
 As of 30 November 1865 the Formartine and Buchan directors reported gross revenue of £25,915, expenses of £13,960, and interest charges of £7,009.
 The residual profit of £5,216 allowed an ordinary dividend of 1 1/4% after the 5% preference dividend.
 The Formartine and Buchan Railway shares had been guaranteed financially by the GNoSR, and the special GNoSR shares they now received as a result of the financial restructuring carried a corresponding guarantee.